Bicyclette/StarCraft_AI/README.md

 creating units, depending on the other statistics, like number of units or resource. (see below for details : Data Structures)\

 For the battling strategy, we chose our bot to be rather offensive.
 When a certain number of units is reached, they are sent to look for the enemy and start engaging into a battle.
-If they all die, another batch waits at a rally point, before being sent again.\
+A rally point is set between the base and the enemy's base, to have an intermediary point in order to stay reactive to the enemy.
+During this offensive phase, a radius is set, in which the enemy's strength is evaluated.
+If this figure is superior to the total strength of the attacking group, the group goes back to the rally point and waits for units to join until the strength reaches a superior value, before engaging into the battle again.\
 Depending on the race of the enemy, the way of dealing with their units will be different.
 Typically, a Zerg enemy is known to be handled more easily when gated, therefore in this case, the bot should build a bottleneck at the entrance of the base with buildings.

+When the enemy's base is destructed, units have a random behavior to look for other places on the map where the enemy could be found.

 ### Units and Technology Branch

 Following the specific build order, the exploration of the technology branch is constrained to stay efficient.
 The developed technology is the vital buildings (Pylons and Assimilators), and, on the other hand, basic buildings to produce battling units.
 In depth, the exploration does not go deeper than Cybernetic Cores.\
-In the implemented strategy, the main units are Probes for mining and construction, and Dragoons for efficient offensive power.
+In the implemented strategy, the main units are Probes for mining and construction, Dragoons for efficient offensive power, and Zealots built with the excess of minerals.

 ### Data Structures